defeo/aws/_tutorials/templates-etat.md

    shell.
 When you modify the `dependencies` section, you must run `npm install` again.

-4. Create a file named
+4. Rename your file `form.html` to
    `public/form.html`.
 Add the following line to `app.js`

    ~~~js